various calculations

 }

-The result of executing this program is as follows
+The output of this program is as follows.

 10

-The usage of the pow function is as follows
+The pow function is used as follows:

 #include <stdio.h>